onflow/May-The-Flow-Be-With-You/submissions/0x27cafb2f0dbee450/week2/falling_critters/README.md

 3. Each caught animal gives you 10 points
 4. The game ends if any animal touches the ground
 5. The animals fall faster as time progresses
-6. Try to get the highest score possible!

 ## Game Features

 - Random animal spawns
 - Increasing difficulty (faster falling speed)
 - Score tracking
-- Game over screen with final score
-- Restart functionality
+- Fun surprise when you reach a thrershold score

 ## Required Files

 Make sure you have the following animal images in the `images` directory:
-- cat.png
+- fox.png
-- dog.png
+- wolf.png
-- rabbit.png
+- owl.png
-- hamster.png
+- deer.png
-- bird.png
+- frog.png

 ## Setup

-1. Place all animal PNG files in the `images` directory
+1. (Place all animal PNG files in the `images` directory)
 2. Open `index.html` in a modern web browser
 3. Start playing!